fulup-bzh/OidConnect/README.md

    for test.
 Facebook and Orange accept Localhost redirect in development mode.
    Google and Yahoo do not accept redirect on localhost.

+   Warning: For Orange you should not use localhost:8080 as redirect for your test, but oid.localnet:8080 that you point in your /etc/hosts on 127.0.0.1 While this alias approach is not mandated for them, GitHub and Facebook support it.

    When you're done, your resources/config/OidConnect.php file should have a valid key and redirect URL for each providers you wish to use.